ToDRE: Effective Visual Token Pruning via Token Diversity and Task Relevance: Visual Token Pruning with Token Diversity and Task Relevance

 While strategies involving partial or multi-stage pruning could be further applied, we argue that such strategies are unnecessary, since the majority of visual tokens have already been removed at Stage 1.
 In contrast to VTW \cite{lin2025vtw}, which relies on post hoc KL-divergence comparisons to determine the optimal pruning layer\textemdash{}a method that is indirect and non-intuitive\textemdash{}we propose a forward-pass metric based on cross-modal attention that directly identifies the most appropriate layer in LLM for token removal based on actual token interaction.
 As shown in \Cref{fig:framework}-(b), all visual tokens are removed after this selected layer.

 Specifically, let $L$ be the number of decoder layers of LLM.
 Based on our empirical observation (\Cref{fig:attn_mig}) that deeper layers exhibit limited cross-modal interaction, we compute cross-modal attention ratios only at a few selected layers in the later prefilling stages of the model.
 Since these attention ratios tend to remain stable across consecutive deeper layers, computing them at every layer would introduce unnecessary overhead.
-In our implementation, we select layers located at fractional depths $L/{2}$, $5L/8$, $6L/8$ and $7L/8$.
-A more detailed ablation of layer selection can be found in \Cref{sec:supp_layer}.
+In our implementation, we select layers located at fractional depth $7L/8$.
+A more detailed ablation of layer selection can be found in Appendix.
 At each selected layer $\ell$, we compute two cross-modal attention ratios based on average attention probabilities across all attention heads and tokens:

 where $A_{ij}^{\ell}$ denotes the softmax-normalized attention weight from query token $i$ to key token $j$ at layer $\ell$; $S$, $V$, and $T$ represent the system prompt, visual, and textual tokens, respectively.
 To further enhance efficiency, all visual tokens are removed at a certain layer $\ell$ if and only if both $\alpha_{t \to v}^{(\ell)}$ and $\alpha_{v \to t}^{(\ell)}$ are lower than a threshold $\tau$.
+A more detailed ablation of the threshold can be found in Appendix.
 By removing all visual tokens at this point, the model further avoids redundant visual computation in the remaining prefilling and decoding stages, yielding slight improvements in both efficiency and performance.